Alexander Baring, 1st Baron Ashburton1

 F, #11965, b.
 28 February 1869, d.
 29 May 1928

-Violet Caroline Mordaunt was born on 28 February 1869 at Walton Hall, Warwickshire, England.2 She was the daughter of Sir Charles Mordaunt, 10th Bt. and Harriett Sarah Moncreiffe.1 She married Sir Thomas Henry Thynne, 5th Marquess of Bath, son of Sir John Alexander Thynne, 4th Marquess of Bath and Hon.
-Frances Isabella Catherine Vesey, on 19 April 1890.1 She died on 29 May 1928 at age 59.2 She was buried on 2 June 1928 at Longbridge Deverill, Wiltshire, England.2
+Violet Caroline Mordaunt was born on 28 February 1869 at Walton Hall, Warwickshire, EnglandG.2 She was the daughter of Sir Charles Mordaunt, 10th Bt. and Harriett Sarah Moncreiffe.1 She married Thomas Henry Thynne, 5th Marquess of Bath, son of John Alexander Thynne, 4th Marquess of Bath and Hon.
+Frances Isabella Catherine Vesey, on 19 April 1890.1 She died on 29 May 1928 at age 59.2 She was buried on 2 June 1928 at Longbridge Deverill, Wiltshire, EnglandG.2

 Her married name became Thynne.
-As a result of her marriage, Violet Caroline Mordaunt was styled as Marchioness of Bath on 20 April 1896.
+After her marriage, Violet Caroline Mordaunt was styled as Marchioness of Bath on 20 April 1896.

-Children of Violet Caroline Mordaunt and Sir Thomas Henry Thynne, 5th Marquess of Bath
+Children of Violet Caroline Mordaunt and Thomas Henry Thynne, 5th Marquess of Bath

 Citations